 The banner webcam image above shows the Zaandam passing through Cocoli Locks.
 Note there are no canal workers in sight, since these new locks are designed to allow ship’s thrusters to be used instead of the labour-intensive towing that is required in the old locks.

-It is a lazy morning, but I’m finally motivated to go the Explorations Cafe for a cappuccino.
+It is a lazy morning, but I’m finally motivated to get up and go to the Explorations Cafe for a cappuccino.
 I sit quietly in a recliner looking out at the flat seas we are currently sailing through off the northern coast of Chile.
 I try to calm myself and relax, as my mind races through all the scenarios the end of this ill-fated voyage might take.

 At 2pm the captain comes on the PA system with an important announcement.
 A higher number of passengers with influenza-like symptoms reported to the medical centre this morning.
 Until further notice all guests need to stay in their rooms, since it is well-proven that this strategy will slow the spread of the virus.
 All food service in public areas will cease and meals will be delivered directly to passenger staterooms.
 This is dreadful news – we are in quarantine!